codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Addressing-ressources-on-the-web-e314.md

 In order to avoid that and to have less repetitions you can skip the protocol and hostname parts of urls and just use the subdirectories and file names.

-So for example for the pic 2.jpg
+So for example for the picture `2.jpg`

-I can write :
+We could write :
 ```html
 <img src="https://artist-chef.codio.io/images/2.jpg">
 ```